FoxIO-LLC/ja4/technical_details/README.md

 ### JA4+ General Rules
 1. If a hashed field is empty, the output is 000s instead of a hash of an empty field.
 This is more conducive for analysis.

-### Note:
+### License
 All JA4+ methods listed above are patent pending.
 See Licensing in the repo root.
-We are commited to work with vendors and open source projects to help have JA4+ can be implemented.
+We are commited to work with vendors and open source projects to help implement JA4+ into those tools.
 Please contact john@foxio.io with any questions.